pawrly

 POST /v1/sql Run raw SQL

-POST /v1/query Run a governed semantic query
+POST /v1/query Run a structured semantic query

 POST /v1/explain Optimized / analyzed plan for a SQL string